rcdickerson/orhle/README.md

 stack exec klive-exe
 ```

 Building requires Z3 4.8.7 and its development headers.
-These packages are
-available:
+Some ways of getting this:
-  * In many Debian-based Linux distributions as packages called `z3` and
+  * In many Debian-based Linux distributions the packages called `z3` and
-    `libz3-dev`
+    `libz3-dev` (i.e., `# apt-get install z3 libz3-dev`), or
-  * As binaries from [the Z3 releases site](https://github.com/Z3Prover/z3/releases).
-Alternately
+  * Get the binaries from [the Z3 releases site](https://github.com/Z3Prover/z3/releases), or
-  * To build and install Z3 directly from [source](https://github.com/Z3Prover/z3).
+  * Build and install Z3 directly from [source](https://github.com/Z3Prover/z3)

 ### Examples